M.S. Rehabilitation Counseling

 You will receive training to provide individuals who are Deaf and/or have disabilities an opportunity to live fulfilling, productive, and independent lives.
 FAQs

-- Develop a comprehensive understanding of the rehabilitation counseling related theories and policies through scholarly activities.
+- Demonstrate comprehensive understanding of the rehabilitation counseling related theories and policies.

 - Show commitment to professional excellence and leadership through the practice of ethical behavior and integrity.